The Human-First Engineering Framework

 Behaviours

-• Reusable skills and patterns — share prompt patterns the way you share utility functions.
+• Encode team context in instruction files.
+Keep them short, focused, and versioned; share prompt patterns the way you share utility functions.

 Why this matters